guillemborrell/thermopy/doc/index.rst

 Welcome to thermopy's documentation!
 ====================================

-Thermopy is a python package that contains some useful functions for Thermodynamics and Thermochemistry.
-It is in early satages of development but some of the modules, specially `burcat` is mature enough to be useful.
+Thermopy is a *Python* package that contains some useful functions for Thermodynamics and Thermochemistry.
+It is in early satages of development but some of the modules, specially `burcat`, are mature enough to be useful.

+The goal is to create a high quality package for Thermochemistry to expand the Python community in this area too.
+You contributions will be welcome.

 Download
 --------